 - On the Virtual Hardware tab, click Add other device and select SCSI Controller from the drop-down menu.

-The new SCSI Controllers appear in the Hardware list.
+The new SCSI Controllers appears in the Hardware list.

-- Click the New SCSI Controller and select VMware Paravirtual from the drop-down menu.
+- Click on the New SCSI Controller and select VMware Paravirtual from the drop-down menu.

 - Click Save.